In short, do you drive while distracted?

 For me, this distressing episode aired several months after I returned been on a long long cross-country road trip, which took me through such scenic or booming places as Colorado Springs, Miami Beach, Boca Raton, Sea Island, Savannah, Hilton Head, Charleston, Atlanta, Nashville, Memphis, New Orleans, San Antonio, Las Cruces and Tucson.
 Alas, I got into a car crash while on my journey, and I unhappily totaled the wonderful Toyota Camry my Mom gave me 53 days before she passed away, but I was driving while distracted.

-In fact, while on my road trip — months before McDreamy died — I created some Healthy Rules of the Road.
+In fact, while on my road trip — months before McDreamy died — I created some order now Healthy Rules of the Road.

 Sure enough, one of them is that I never leave my cell phone on while driving.
 That way I’m just not tempted to answer it.